brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-07.md

 "Clyde Houghton, really!"
 Hermione objected.
 "Could you be anymore rude?"

-"Oh, like Ms. Know-it-all isn't dying to *know it all*too!" remarked a blonde girl, smirking.
+"Oh, like Ms. Know-it-all isn't dying to *know it all* too!" remarked a blonde girl, smirking.
 Harry hoped they would start a fight and he would be forgotten, but he had no such luck.
 "So what's the deal?
 Sickness, runaway, reject?
 Come on, we'll find out sooner or later."

 Harry threw her a dark scowl.
 "Weißt du was, du Wichtigtuer.
-Ob ich adoptiert bin oder nicht, geht dich einen Sheißdreck an."
+Ob ich adoptiert bin oder nicht, geht dich einen Sheißdreck an."[^7-1]

 The blond looked at him with some alarm.
 "Did you just put a curse on me?"